 You’re finishing your final mile when a distracted driver rounds the bend.
 Do you have the proper running gear to prevent your morning jog from becoming a tragedy?
-In 2010, 4,280 pedestrians died and 70,000 were injured in traffic incidents.
+In 2018, 6,283 pedestrians were killed in traffic crashes—a more than 3% increase and the most deaths since 1990.
 That includes everyone on foot—from runners to hikers to walkers.
 In order to keep yourself safe while exercising outdoors, we’ve found the best medical ID bracelets, lights, and reflective gear for runners.
 Take a look to see how you can improve your safety while you’re running on the road.

-People will see you coming when you wear this light-up safety vest—up to one mile away.
-That’s because this vest features 36 sewn-in LED running lights with 20 different color options and eight brightness levels.
-The vest itself is made entirely of reflective material which makes it more visible to drivers too.
-Runners, walkers, and bikers can enjoy the safety that this lightweight, water-resistant vest brings to your exercise routine.
+People will see you coming when you wear this lightweight safety vest—up to a thousand feet away.
+The vest itself is neon color made of breathable mesh with reinforced reflective strips which makes it more visible to drivers too.
+Runners, walkers, and bikers can enjoy the safety that this lightweight, adjustable vest brings to your exercise routine.

 Most sneakers come with reflective elements.
 However, you can enhance your visibility and improve your safety with these LED shoe spurs.
 Designed to clip onto your heel, these spurs fit runners of all sizes and can be worn for night running.
 You can set the LED lights to blink like a strobe light or maintain a solid light.
 Don’t shy away from wearing these in wet weather.
 The engineering includes waterproofing.